Tuya (queen)

 She was the daughter of Raia (Rʿjȝ), Lieutenant in the Chariotry, by his wife Ruya or Tuya (the name is partly broken: [R/T]wjȝ).
 Seti I and Tuya's daughter Tia (Ṯjȝ) was married to a high-ranking civil servant who was also called Tia (Ṯjȝ), the son of Amenwahsu (Jmn-wȝḥ-sw).
 The vast majority of Tuya's attestations as queen date to the reign of her son, making it less than completely certain that she bore the title of King's Great Wife during the reign of her husband.
 On the other hand, as mother of king's only known son, she might well have become Seti's chief queen, unlike another spouse, the royal daughter Tanodjmy.
+(Note: Mladjov 2014: 63, 65, 67.
+Seti's chief queen seems to be designated obliquely as "The King's Wife" (tȝ-ḥmt-nsw), the description replacing her name inside the cartouche: Obsomer 2012: 219; Kitchen 1975 (Ramesside Inscriptions I), 265:6 and 279: 6.)
+(Note: However, Tanodjmy was buried in the Valley of the Queens and explicitly held the title of "Mistress of Upper and Lower Egypt."
+She was the only wife of Seti I, other than Tuya, to be interred there.
+Her tomb suffered severe damage.
+Considering that Iset Ta-Hemdjert—Great Royal Wife of Ramses III and mother of Ramses VI—also lacked documented evidence of the "Great Royal Wife" title in her tomb, Tanodjmy was likely a Great Royal Wife herself.
+Similar to Queen Iset Ta-Hemdjert, this title may have been destroyed and thus failed to survive.
+Nevertheless, Tanodjmy’s tomb was a prefabricated structure intended for a queen with specific royal filiation, rather than being specially customized for her personally.
+It is also possible that she was posthumously granted these titles.)